Spend Analysis 101:

 Spend Analysis vs Spend Visibility

 Spend analysis is often viewed as part of a larger domain known as spend management.
 There are three core areas of spend analysis: visibility, analysis and process.
 Visibility in the spend management area refers to the ability of an organization to have a comprehensive view of the metrics that drive improved cost savings, process efficiency and supply-chain performance.
-Specifically, spend visibility enables analysis of past spend for planning future direction and monitoring for compliance issues.
+Having spend visibility gives way to the possibility of analyzing past spend that can be utilized for planning future direction.

 Spend visibility goes beyond tracking spending as it gives both a detailed and holistic picture of how money is moving through your company.
 Within the process of collating, cleansing, categorizing and analyzing expenditure information, spend analysis provides consistent spend visibility information on suppliers, spend and compliance.